bcnmy/biconomy-client-sdk/examples/SEND_SOME_ETH_WITH_SPONSORSHIP.md

   signer,
   bundlerUrl,
   paymasterUrl,
-}); // Retrieve bundler and pymaster urls from dashboard
+}); // Retrieve bundler and paymaster urls from dashboard

 const oneOrManyTx = { to: "0x...", value: 1 };